Hypoxic Ischemic Encephalopathy (HIE)

 What is HIE?

 HIE, or Hypoxic-Ischemic Encephalopathy, is a serious medical condition that occurs when the brain doesn’t receive enough oxygen and blood flow.
 This lack of oxygen and nutrients can result in brain damage, and in severe cases, it may lead to long-term physical or cognitive disabilities.
-HIE is most commonly seen in newborns, but it can also occur due to medical emergencies in older children or adults.

-What Causes HIE?
+What Causes HIE in Newborns?

 • Oxygen deprivation during labor and delivery (e.g., umbilical cord problems, placental abruption, or uterine rupture).